Best Fireplace Grate (Reviews & Buyer’s Guide)

 Cast iron grates will have small gaps at the bottom so the wood and coal can burn together.
 They will also be heavy, which means they will be able to hold more wood at one time.

 Steel grates have bars that are set apart by their thickness.
 The thicker the bars, the better they are.
-If you pick steel for your material, and it comes with thin bars, they might not hold up very well.
-Steel grates can withstand a very high heat.
+If you pick steel for your material, and it comes with thin bars, it might not hold up very well.
+Steel grates can withstand very high heat.

 If you are looking for a sturdy, stable grate that will hold a large amount of wood, consider cast iron.
 If you want something that can withstand a high heat just fine, consider steel.